 - ABOUT US _ Drive is an Automotive Design Consultancy building long term relationships with design-driven companies worldwide, designing products that enhance their brand's DNA and position in the market place.

-The 72nd Goodwood Members Meeting at the weekend was enjoyable for all the usual reasons associated with this famous venue, getting close to exotic and rare cars, interesting characters both behind the wheel and on the banks at Lavant, and very expensive cars being pushed to their limits.
+The Goodwood Member’s Meetings are enjoyable for all the usual reasons associated with this famous venue, getting close to exotic and rare cars, interesting characters both behind the wheel and on the banks at Lavant, and very expensive cars being pushed to their limits.
 A mix of cars and memories – Goodwood, Touring Cars and Tom Walkinshaw – intoxicating.

-But the sight of the Group One Touring Cars in the paddock raced me back to the late 70’s and early 80’s, when I used to spend every second weekend at a circuit around Britain.
-As my brother Martin pursued his favoured career, design being a fall back, racing a Formula Ford in various championships; Donnington Park, Brands Hatch and Silverstone were as familiar to me as my parents’ garden.
+The sight of the Group One Touring Cars in the paddock races me back to the late 70’s and early 80’s, when I used to spend every second weekend at a circuit around Britain.
+As my brother Martin pursued his favoured career, car design being a fall back, racing a Formula Ford in various championships; Donnington Park, Brands Hatch and Silverstone were as familiar to me as my parents’ garden.

-The likes of Richard Longman, Tony Dron and Win Percy, were names that meant more to me then than James Hunt, and still do.
-The sight of Richard in his Mini hassling and embarrassing the larger more powerful cars was re-enacted at each round, and once again brought to life at Goodwood in the Gerry Marshall Trophy.
+The likes of Richard Longman, Win Percy and Tony Dron, were names that meant more to me than James Hunt.
+The sight of Richard in his Mini hassling and embarrassing the larger more powerful cars was re-enacted at each round, and that mix of machinery is brought to life at Goodwood in the Gerry Marshall Trophy races.

-Seeing the TWR logo on the Mazda RX-7 at Goodwood reminded me of those conversations because more often than not, talk would eventually make reference to Tom Walkinshaw, who was a pretty quick driver and quite a character by all accounts too.
+Seeing the TWR XJR-15s at Goodwood reminded me of those conversations because more often than not, talk would eventually make reference to Tom Walkinshaw, who was a pretty quick driver and quite a character by all accounts too.
 Stories of intrigue about his racing exploits accompanied hot cups of tea and bacon butties.
-How he would find a ‘special’ limited production model made for the sand dunes in the desert, its particularly large wheel arch inners allowing the touring car to run unfeasibly close to the ground, and moving a number of cars from one warehouse to another ‘doubling’ production numbers for compliance with championship entry requirements.
-Now the stories of folklore.
+How he would find a ‘special’ limited production model made for the sand dunes in the desert, it’s particularly large wheel arch inners allowing the touring car to run unfeasibly close to the ground, and moving a number of cars from one warehouse to another ‘doubling’ production numbers for compliance with championship entry requirements.
+True or not now the stories of folklore.

 But the success of the man was unquestionable, setting up Tom Walkinshaw Racing in 1975, to build and run his race cars for the touring car championship.
 It went on to become an incredibly successful racing outfit, including winning Le Mans in partnership with Jaguar with a car designed by Ross Brawn, and even racing Volvo estates – although not a racing success certainly a PR one!

-It is only now as I reflect on the weekend at Goodwood, and review my own experiences as Drive goes into its 18th year, that I fully appreciate what Tom Walkinshaw achieved, and how driven, motivating and business savvy he must have been to build a race team into a company peaking at around 1500 employees worldwide, that went on to design what is one of the most beautiful production cars ever.
+As I reflect on the weekend at Goodwood, and review my own experiences as Drive goes into its 25th year, I can fully appreciate what Tom Walkinshaw achieved, and how driven, motivating and business savvy he must have been to build a race team into a company peaking at around 1500 employees worldwide, that went on to design what is one of the most beautiful production cars ever.